 top of page

-The Metamorphosis publication 'The butterflies (Lepidoptera: Papilionoidia) of Semuliki National Park, western Uganda', Forbes (2018) lists the Charaxes smaragdalis ssp. as caerulea - this should be amended to leopoldi
+The Metamorphosis publication 'The butterflies (Lepidoptera: Papilionoidia) of Semuliki National Park, western Uganda', Forbes (2018) lists Charaxes smaragdalis ssp. as caerulea - this should be amended to leopoldi

 Subgenus Charaxes.
 There are 10 Afrotropical species-groups within this subgenus.